About the Parks

 - Niagara Falls Dog Park at Firemen's Park (2275 Dorchester Road at Mountain Road)

-- NEW!
-Niagara Falls Bark Park at the Niagara Falls Humane Society (6025 Chippawa Parkway, near Stanley Avenue)
+- Niagara Falls Bark Park at the Niagara Falls Humane Society (6025 Chippawa Parkway, near Stanley Avenue)

 Rules of the Leash Free Dog Parks